GGBall: Graph Generative Model on Poincar\'e Ball

 This geometric mismatch motivates our shift to hyperbolic space, a natural framework for hierarchical representation learning~\citep{mathieu2019continuous}.
-Unlike Euclidean embeddings that distort parent-child relationships, hyperbolic geometry intrinsically preserves graph hierarchies through its exponentially expanding volume~\citep{krioukov2010hyperbolic, chami2019hyperbolic, ganea2018hyperbolic, sarkar2011low}.
-As demonstrated in Figure~\ref{fig:degree_vs_acc}, hyperbolic latent models (e.g., HAE, HVQVAE) achieve superior alignment with power-law degree distributions (4$\times$ lower MMD) and higher edge reconstruction accuracy compared to Euclidean counterparts on Community dataset.
+Unlike Euclidean embeddings that distort parent-child relationships, hyperbolic geometry intrinsically preserves graph hierarchies through its exponentially expanding volume~\citep{chami2019hyperbolic, ganea2018hyperbolic, krioukov2010hyperbolic, sarkar2011low}.
+As demonstrated in Figure~\ref{fig:degree_vs_acc}, hyperbolic latent models (\emph{e.g.}, HAE, HVQVAE) achieve superior alignment with power-law degree distributions (4$\times$ lower MMD) and higher edge reconstruction accuracy compared to Euclidean counterparts on Community dataset.

-Building on these insights, we present \textbf{GGBall}, the first \underline{G}raph \underline{G}eneration framework built upon the Poincaré \underline{Ball} model of hyperbolic space.
-Unlike existing approaches that operate in Euclidean or discrete graph space, GGBall encodes graphs into discrete, curvature-aware latent variables and performs generation directly in hyperbolic space.
+Building on these insights, we present \textbf{GGBall}, the first \underline{G}raph \underline{G}eneration framework fully built upon the Poincaré \underline{Ball} model of hyperbolic space.
+Our core innovation is a unified, node-only latent representation.
+This holistic design ensures that the entire graph topology, both nodes and their relational structure, is governed by a single, consistent geometric framework, treating edge connectivity as an emergent property of the latent node geometry.
+This approach differs from discrete space or hybrid models~\citep{wen2024hyperbolic} that assign nodes and edges to separate latent spaces.
 Specifically, we convert a standard Euclidean latent generative pipeline~\citep{rombach2022high} into a fully hyperbolic one: For the encoder, we design a Hyperbolic Vector-Quantized Autoencoder (HVQVAE) that captures graph structure via discrete tokens in the Poincaré ball, initialized through geodesic clustering and optimized using Riemannian methods.
-For the latent generative process, we leverage flow matching in hyperbolic space to model expressive priors without relying on predefined noise distributions.
+For the latent generative process, we leverage flow matching in hyperbolic space to model expressive priors without relying on predefined noise.
 For architectural support, we develop a modular suite of hyperbolic GNN and Transformer layers that operate entirely within the manifold, ensuring numerical stability and scalability.